jhpyle/docassemble/_docs/fields.md

 dictionaries) where the key is what the variable should be set to and the value is the button label.
 This is different from the [YAML] syntax.

+## `field` with `choices`

+{% highlight yaml %}
+---
+question: |
+  What is your favorite color?
+field: favorite_color
+choices:
+  - Red: red
+  - Blue: blue
+  - Green: green
+---
+{% endhighlight %}

+This provides "radio buttons" with a "Continue" button.

+## Adding images to `buttons` or `choices`

+To add a decorative icon to a choice, use a key/value pair and add `image` as an additional key.

+{% highlight yaml %}
+---
+field: gender
+question: |
+  Are you a man or a woman?
+buttons:
+  - Man: masculine
+    image: male
+  - Woman: feminine
+    image: female
+---
+{% endhighlight %}

+This works with both `buttons` and `choices`.

+## buttons/choices that embed `question` and `code` blocks

+Multiple choice questions can embed `question` blocks and `code` blocks.
+These questions are just like ordinary questions, except they can only be asked by way of the questions in which they are embedded.

+You embed a question by providing a [YAML] key-value list (a dictionary) (as opposed to text) as the value of a label in a `buttons` or `choices` list.

+{% highlight yaml %}
+---
+question: What is your favorite color?
+buttons:
+  - Red:
+      question: Dark red or light red?
+      field: favorite_color
+      buttons:
+        - Dark Red
+        - Light Red
+  - Green:
+      question: Dark green or light green?
+      field: favorite_color
+      buttons:
+        - Dark Green
+        - Light Green
+---
+{% endhighlight %}

+While embedding `question` blocks can be useful sometimes, it is generally not a good idea to structure interviews with a lot of embedded questions.
+You will have more flexibility if your questions stand on their own.

+It is also possible for multiple-choice questions to embed `code` blocks that execute Python code.
+(If you do not know what `code` blocks are yet, read the section on [code blocks] first.)
+This can be useful when you want to set the values of multiple variables with one button.

+{% highlight yaml %}
+---
+question: What kind of car do you want?
+buttons:
+  - Ford Focus:
+    code: |
+      car_model = "Focus"
+      car_make = "Ford"
+  - Toyota Camry:
+    code: |
+      car_model = "Camry"
+      car_make = "Toyota"
+---
+{% endhighlight %}

+The question above tells **docassemble** that if the interview logic calls for either `car_model` or `car_make`, the question should be tried.
+When the user clicks on one of the buttons, the code will be executed and the variables will be set.

+## `field` without `buttons` or `choices`

+{% highlight yaml %}
+---
+question: |
+  Welcome to the interview!
+subquestion: |
+  Your participation means a lot to us.
+field: user_saw_intro
+---
+{% endhighlight %}

+A `question` with a `field` and no `buttons` will offer the user a "Continue" button.
+When the user presses "Continue," the variable indicated by `field` will be set to `True`.

 ## `signature`